BryanKoo/english-word-translation/README.md

 * English word (string)
   1 example phrases/sentences in English (strings)
   2 meaning of the word (images)
-  3 short corresponding words of the learner's language (string)
+  3 equivalant word(s) in foreign language (string)

 When we build above English vocabulary learning contents for multiple other languages, the first two records will be the same for all.
 Only the third record should be prepared for each language.
+The third record is not the full explanation of the English word but short equivalent word(s) in foreign language.
 I am going to build English dictionaries for multiple other languages in programmatic way for the third record.
 Japanese is the first and other asian languages will be followed.